 The resolution designates the last full week of September each year as Frontotemporal Degeneration Awareness Week in New Jersey.
 Frontotemporal dementia (FTD) is a terminal and incurable neurodegenerative disease characterized by progressive nerve cell loss in the brain's frontal and temporal lobes, leading to significant impairments in speech, personality, behavior, and motor skills.
 FTD is particularly concerning as it is the most common form of dementia in individuals under 60 and can often be misdiagnosed as Alzheimer's disease.
 The resolution highlights the need for increased awareness and understanding of FTD, as many individuals may be living with the condition without a proper diagnosis.

-By establishing Frontotemporal Degeneration Awareness Week, the resolution aims to inform the public about the impact of FTD on individuals and families in New Jersey.
-It calls for the Governor to issue an annual proclamation recognizing this week and encourages public officials and citizens to engage in activities and programs that promote awareness of FTD.
-The resolution emphasizes the importance of research and community education to address the challenges posed by this often-overlooked condition, ultimately seeking to improve the quality of life for those affected by FTD.
+By designating this awareness week, the resolution aims to inform the public about the impact of FTD on individuals and families in New Jersey, where the exact number of those affected remains unknown.
+The Governor is requested to issue an annual proclamation recognizing this week, encouraging public officials and citizens to engage in activities that promote awareness and support for those living with FTD.
+The resolution underscores the importance of research and community engagement in addressing this often-overlooked condition, ultimately striving to improve the quality of life for those affected by FTD.